torvalds/linux/Documentation/driver-api/dma-buf.rst

   size using llseek.

 - In order to avoid fd leaks on exec, the FD_CLOEXEC flag must be set on the file descriptor.
-This is not just a resource leak, but a potential security hole.
-It could give the newly exec'd application access to buffers, via the leaked fd, to which it should otherwise not be permitted access.
+This is yest just a resource leak, but a potential security hole.
+It could give the newly exec'd application access to buffers, via the leaked fd, to which it should otherwise yest be permitted access.

   The problem with doing this via a separate fcntl() call, versus doing it atomically when the fd is created, is that this is inherently racy in a multi-threaded app[3].
-The issue is made worse when it is library code opening/creating the file descriptor, as the application may not even be aware of the fd's.
+The issue is made worse when it is library code opening/creating the file descriptor, as the application may yest even be aware of the fd's.

   To avoid this problem, userspace must have a way to request O_CLOEXEC